-Talking To Children After Traumatic Events
+Supporting Children After Traumatic Events

-Talking To Children After Traumatic Events
+Supporting Children After A Traumatic Event

 When there is a major news event or tragedy, your child will very likely hear about it when they go to school the next day.
 Inform your child of the basic facts of the event before they go to school, and especially before they hear variations from other children.
 Do not share graphic detail or elaborations.